sguox002/leetcode/leetcode-all.md

 represent the tree with array (full tree representation). nonexistent with 0.
 ->>

-<<-669	Trim a Binary Search Tree    		63.2%	Easy
-trim so that all value in range [L,R] postorder.
-->>

 <<-690	Employee Importance    		57.9%	Easy
 tree structure for postorder add.
 ->>

 <<-687	Longest Univalue Path    		36.8%	Medium
 postorder: get the left and right max depth with value=root->val, and connect via the root. (left+right) ->>

-<<-701	Insert into a Binary Search Tree    		76.0%	Medium
-just insert in left or right. (use it as root is much complicated) ->>
-<<-700	Search in a Binary Search Tree    		73.3%	Easy	->>

-<<-776	Split BST    		56.3%	Medium
-given a bst and a target value, split into two subtree so that one <= target and the other > target. most of the structure shall be kept.
-- split the tree get smaller and bigger subtree
-- if root>target, we go left and split into smaller and larger. root->left=larger.
-- if root<=target, we go right and split into smaller and larger, root->right=smaller tricky.
-->>

 <<-779	K-th Symbol in Grammar    		38.3%	Medium